Occupancy Grid Mapping without Ray-Casting for High-resolution LiDAR Sensors: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank Ms. Yuhan Xie for the helpful discussions and Prof. Ximin Lyu for the support of the experiment site.
+The authors would like to thank DJI Innovation Technology for the equipment support during the whole work.
+They would like to thank Ms. Yuhan Xie for the helpful discussions and Prof. Ximin Lyu for the support of the experiment site.
 They would also like to thank Mr. Wendi Dong for his help with the handheld equipment.